W. B. Yeats: Style

-Critics characterize his middle work as supple and muscular in its rhythms and sometimes harshly modernist, while others find the poems barren and weak in imaginative power.
 Yeats's late work was informed by his later interest in spiritualism.
 In many ways, this poetry is a return to the vision of his earlier work.
 The opposition between the worldly-minded man of the sword and the spiritually minded man of God, the theme of The Wanderings of Oisin, is reproduced in A Dialogue Between Self and Soul.

 Some critics hold that Yeats spanned the transition from the 19th century into 20th-century modernism in poetry much as Pablo Picasso did in painting; others question whether late Yeats has much in common with modernists of the Ezra Pound and T. S. Eliot variety.

 Modernists read the well-known poem "The Second Coming" as a dirge for the decline of European civilisation, but it also expresses Yeats's apocalyptic mystical theories and is shaped by the 1890s.
 His most important collections of poetry started with The Green Helmet (1910) and Responsibilities (1914).
 In imagery, Yeats's poetry became sparer and more powerful as he grew older.
 The Tower (1928), The Winding Stair (1933), and New Poems (1938) contained some of the most potent images in 20th-century poetry.

-Yeats's mystical inclinations towards Hinduism, theosophical and the occult informed his late poetry. which some critics have judged as lacking in intellectual credibility.
+Yeats's mystical inclinations towards Hinduism, theosophical and the occult informed his late poetry, which some critics have judged as lacking in intellectual credibility.
 The metaphysics of Yeats's late works must be read in relation to his system of esoteric fundamentals in A Vision (1925).

+Statue by Rowan Gillespie.
+The inscription reads: 'W.B.
+Yeats - Poet *1865-1939*.
+Erected by public subscription from the people of Sligo and generous support of Ulster bank 1990'.
+The statue is imprinted in positive relief with extracts from more than 150 of his poems.

 Legacy

 Yeats is commemorated in Sligo town by a statue, sculpted by Rowan Gillespie in 1989.
 On the 50th anniversary of the poet's death, it was erected outside the Ulster Bank.
 When receiving his Nobel Prize in Stockholm, Yeats had remarked on the similarities between that city's Royal Palace and the Ulster Bank.
 Across the river is the Yeats Memorial Building, which houses the Sligo Yeats Society.
 Standing Figure: Knife Edge by Henry Moore is displayed in the W. B. Yeats Memorial Garden at St Stephen's Green in Dublin.

-Composer Marcus Paus' choral work The Stolen Child (2009) is based on poetry by Yeats.
-Critic Stephen Eddins described it as "sumptuously lyrical and magically wild, and [...] beautifully [capturing] the alluring mystery and danger and melancholy" of Yeats.
-Argentine composer Julia Stilman-Lasansky based her Cantata No. 4 on text by Yeats.

 A blue plaque dedicated to Yeats is at Balscadden House on the Balscadden Road in Howth, which was his cottage home from 1880 to 1883.
 In 1957 the London County Council erected a plaque at his former residence on 23 Fitzroy Road, Primrose Hill, London.